Third Party Delivery: A Double Edged Sword

 There’s more for restaurants not to like.
 On top of the high fees, Delivery Apps create serious logistical headaches for restaurants.
 Customers become frustrated if their order arrives late or if the food arrived cold or sometimes, upside down or even not at all.
 Instead of customers blaming the delivery service for their order, they’ll blame the restaurant and may even write a bad review online.

 Some Restaurants are Opting Out Third Party Delivery

 The most vocal restaurant against the third-party delivery is US sandwich chain Jimmy John’s.
 They came out publicly via an ad campaign where they called out delivery apps and vowed to never use them because they are so “notoriously unreliable”.
 Domino’s CEO has also been vocal about their grievances against third-party delivery, saying keeping delivery in-house helps them maintain higher food quality and control costs.
 Other large chains have rejected third-party delivery after testing it out, including Panera Bread and Olive Garden.
 While in-house delivery is obviously ideal for restaurants who want to keep control, the task of having to hire more staff and source vehicles can be a tall order for smaller businesses.

 Delivery is Here to Stay

-Third party delivery companies like Skip The Dishes and Uber Eats are rewriting the restaurant rulebook, for better or worse – and they’re not going away anytime soon.
+Third party delivery companies like Skip The Dishes and Foodora are rewriting the restaurant rulebook, for better or worse – and they’re not going away anytime soon.
 Whether restaurant owners like it or not, the relationship between the younger generations and these companies is getting stronger.
 Delivery apps and other digital innovations that consumers now expect are redefining the market, adding largely to the revenues of some businesses while others who refuse to adapt will miss the boat.